joshua-simons/Ender3-Upgrade/README.md

 ### Directory Structure:

-1. firmware: instructions on upgrading to the Marlin firmware.
+1. firmware: instructions on upgrading to the TH3D firmware.
 I will give a tutorial, including pictures on how I went about this, and step by step how to do it yourself.
 2. hardware: tutorial on the hardware upgrade path I took.
 It will include step by step installation and calibration instructions
 3. OctoPrint: tutorial on how I installed and integrated OctoPrint with the printer.
 This is the software tutorial.
 The hardware side is covered in the pi-integration directory.
 4. parts: a listing of parts used.
 This is broken down into two categories: parts I bought, and parts I printed.
 Links to the STLs I printed are provided, as are where I sourced the parts.